Analytics for Strategic Management

 "This course is aimed at managers who want to become sophisticated consumers of analytics.
 The idea is to learn just enough analytics that you know what to ask for and where the pressure points are.
 The participants will learn from cases, discussions, live examples and assignments."

-Associate Professor, Department of Strategy
+Associate Professor, Department of Strategy and Entrepreneurship

 Luzzi's research interests focus on Innovation strategy, Entrepreneurship, Firm growth and the effects of Financial constraints for innovative firms.
 Before joining BI she worked as an Assistant Professor at the University Carlos III in Madrid.